SonuNM1/Fullstack-Notes/Docker/Notes.md

 - Example: docker exec -it mysql_latest /bin/bash

     It opens a terminal inside the container.
-We get access inside the Linux filesystem of the container as if we loged into it.
+We get access inside the Linux filesystem of the container as if we logged into it.

     We can inspect files, logs, databases, environment variables, etc.